Stratum (album): Touring

+Critical reception

-Critical receptionStratum met with a positive reception from critics.
+Stratum met with a positive reception from critics.
 Michael Larson of HM rated the album four out of five stars, remarking that "Drottnar sure takes their sweet time putting out albums, with 6 or 7 years between full-length releases.
 This time, it was definitely worth the wait."
 Larson opined that he liked the band's first release, 2000's Spiritual Battle, but disliked the band's previous album, 2006's Welterwerk, as was "too chaotic".
 However, in Larson's opinion, "Stratum seems to have taken the best of both those releases and melded them together into a furious sonic fury."
 He felt that while the band kept its technical playing style, it avoided getting too "chaotic and noisy".
 He also praised the production quality of the release, dubbing it "stellar".
 André Gabriel of Metal.de rated the album six out of ten, calling the album intelligently designed and well-played, but not outstanding.
 Kev Rowland, writing for the Polish radio show MLWZ, stated that he was "incredibly impressed" by the album.
 He lavished praise on the album's production, describing the sound quality as "incredible, large, loud and incredibly clear and concise so that one can hear just how much the bass is adding in terms of nuance".
 He concluded that Stratum is frightening; it is compelling, schizophrenic and all encompassing.
 This is not music for everyone, as its very nature will push many away, but if you want your music to be extreme yet always maintain a sensibility and power then look no further.
 The very first time I played this I was incredibly impressed, and repeated plays have only cemented that opinion.
 This could well be the extreme metal album of the year...